Bolanle Austen-Peters

-Bolanle Austen-Peters (born 4 February 1969), is a Nigerian movie director, theater producer and cultural entrepreneur.
-She is the founder and artistic director of BAP Productions and the arts and culture center Terra Kulture in Lagos.
-She has been described by the CNN as the "woman pioneering theater in Nigeria", named one of the most influential women in Africa by Forbes Afrique and been recognised with several awards for her contribution to the arts.
+Bolanle Austen-Peters (born 4 February 1969), is a Nigerian lawyer, filmmaker, theatre director, producer, and cultural entrepreneur.
+She is the founder and artistic director of BAP Productions as well as the arts and culture center Terra Kulture in Lagos.

+She has been described by the CNN as the "woman pioneering theater in Nigeria", and by others as the "'Tyler Perry' of Nigeria" for her contributions to film and theatre.
+Austen-Peters was named one of the most influential women in Africa by Forbes Afrique and has received multiple awards in recognition of her contributions to the arts.